 PENSIONS AND OTHER POSTRETIREMENT PLANS: The Company has a non-contributory pension plan covering substantially all of its employees who meet age and service requirements.
 Employees hired subsequent to April 1, 2010 are not eligible to enter the pension plan.
 Effective March 1, 2012 the pension plan was amended to discontinue benefit accruals.
-Additionally, a supplemental non-contributory plan, curtailed for active employees in 2005, covers certain retired key employees of the Company.
+Additionally, a supplemental noncontributory plan, curtailed for active employees in 2005, covers certain retired key employees of the Company.
 The Company also provides certain health care benefits, discontinued for new employees hired on or after January 1, 2005, to retired employees.
 The Company records annual expenses relating to its pension benefit and postretirement plans based on calculations which include various actuarial assumptions, including discount rates, assumed asset rates of return and turnover rates.
 The Company reviews its actuarial assumptions on an annual basis and makes modifications to the assumptions based on current rates and trends.
+The expected longterm rate of return on plan assets assumption was updated as of January 1, 2021 from 8.5% to 6.25%.
+The update relied upon a review of the Plan's strategic asset allocation and duration of the Plan's liabilities and the judgement of the Plan's advisors.
+The change resulted in an increase in net periodic pension cost for the year ended December 31, 2021 with no impact on the Plan's benefit obligation.
 The effects of the gains, losses, and prior service costs and credits are amortized over future service periods.
 In accordance with FASB ASC 715, the funding status, or projected benefit obligation less plan assets, if any, for each plan, is reflected on the Company's balance sheet.